 Middle seat gets the armrest.
 That seems fair since the people on either side can lean right or left for more room.

 Resist the urge to chat.
-Everyone should acknowledge seatmates with a smile and a greeting.
+Everyone should acknowledge their seatmates with a smile and a greeting.
 Once you do, you’re done.
-Leave your seatmate to fly in peace.
+Let your seatmate fly in peace.

-Try not to be a jack-in-the-box.
-That’s the passenger who hops up and down repeatedly during the flight and crawls over everyone in his path.
+Don’t be a jack-in-the-box.
+That’s the passenger who hops up and down during the flight, crawling over everyone in their path.

 Control your kids.
 Noisy, whiny, loud children ruin the flight for everyone except the parents—or so it seems.
 Anyone who has ever had the child behind them kick their seat understands the urge to kill.

 Move as quickly as you can through the security line.
 Be prepared to remove your shoes, take out your laptop and toiletries and shed your jacket or sweater.
-Don’t wait until it’s time to place your carry-on luggage on the conveyor belt.
+Don’t wait until the last minute when you place your carry-on bag on the conveyor belt.

 Be considerate of people with close connections when the flight has landed.
-How often have you heard a flight attendant on a late-arriving flight request that people with time to spare remain in their seats and let others in danger of missing their connection disembark first?
+How often have you heard a flight attendant on a late-arriving flight request that people with time to spare remain in their seats and let others with close connections disembark first?
 Few people honor that request.

-Good manners won’t make planes any less crowded, seats any more comfortable or security checks any less stressful; but they can help you and your fellow passengers arrive at your destination in a much better frame of mind—ready to go to work or enjoy the holidays.
+Good manners won’t make planes any less crowded, seats any more comfortable or security checks any less stressful; but they can help you and your fellow passengers arrive at your destinations in a much better frame of mind—ready to enjoy the holidays.